 Full Stack Developer

 Full stack developers are responsible for working on both the backend and front end of a website or application.
-These experts are proficient in both server-side and client-side development, including frameworks and languages.
+These experts are proficient in both server-side and client-side development, which requires knowledge of various frameworks and languages.
 They also handle network, server, and hosting environments.

 Computer Programmer